NCAR/HPC-Docs/docs/environment-and-software/vscode.md

 ```

 !!! danger
     Connecting to Derecho or Casper using VS Code Remote-SSH will place you on a login node.
 Be respectful of users on this shared resource and do not launch computationally or memory intensive tasks while connected to the login nodes.
 VS Code uses more memory than most processes running on the login nodes and you can easily be flagged for login node abuse by our automated systems.
+If you are interested in using VS Code for more computationally or memory intensive applications then view the [Connecting to Compute Nodes](#connecting-to-compute-nodes) section to run on the compute nodes.

+## Connecting to Compute Nodes
+The integration of PBS Batch jobs with VS Code requires some additional configuration for Derecho.
+Casper requires that you launch your PBS job and then SSH directly into the compute node.
+Derecho does not allow external connections to the compute nodes and requires a proxy node to connect to compute nodes from a VS Code Remote-SSH window.

+!!! example "Connecting to NCAR compute nodes"
+    === "Derecho"
+        Create a proxy option for Derecho login nodes to the compute nodes.
+Add the following lines to your local SSH configuration file:

+        ```
+        Host dec????
+        HostName %h
+        ProxyCommand ssh -W %h:%p derecho

+        Host deg????
+        HostName %h
+        ProxyCommand ssh -W %h:%p derecho
+        ```

+        Once the proxy connection can be established with your edited local SSH configuration file, use the following steps to connect to a compute node:

+        1. Connect to a Derecho login node using Remote-SSH
+        2. From the Terminal, launch an interactive job using `qsub -I`
+        3. Identify the assigned compute node name
+        4. Launch a new window and connect directly to the compute node using Remote-SSH

+    === "Casper"
+        Casper does not require any modifications to your local SSH configuration file.

+        1. Connect to a Casper login node using Remote-SSH
+        2. From the Terminal, launch an interactive job using `qsub -I`
+        3. Identify the assigned compute node name
+        4. Launch a new window and connect directly to the compute node using Remote-SSH

 ## Remote System

-Once connected to a login node, you can interact with the GLADE filesystem using either the built-in Terminal or the File Explorer.
+Once connected to a node, you can interact with the GLADE filesystem using either the built-in Terminal or the File Explorer.

 ### Terminal